 As you plan to open a home care business, you will want to tap into the resources that your franchisor has.
 These marketing resources could include the website, social media, paid advertising, and more.
 Leverage these tools to effectively market your business to find enough clients to become profitable and ultimately achieve long-term success.

-However you approach getting new clients, make sure that you're targeting the right demographics, including seniors and adults with senior loved ones who may need home care.
+However you approach getting new clients, make sure that you're targeting the right demographics.
+Focus on seniors themselves and family members with senior loved ones who may need home care.
 Remember to highlight that home care can often help avoid hospitalization or placement in a nursing home.
 And it can help seniors with activities of daily living, giving peace of mind to families.

 With technological advances, you may feel like your business model is being threatened or that you need to invest in the latest technologies.
 However, seniors will continue to need and want the personal touch that comes from having a caregiver in the home.
 Technology can't replace the relationships that seniors and their caregivers can build.

 When it comes to investing in new technologies, discuss your options with your franchisor.
 They may have suggestions and be able to point you in the right direction.
 For example, Caring Senior Service offers a family portal that connects seniors, healthcare providers, families, and our office staff for seamless communication and 24/7, secure access to client information.

 It's no secret that health care and insurance in the United States is a hot-button topic.
 As politicians and insurance companies search for an alternative to expensive hospital stays, they're looking more and more at the value of home care.
 Some states are even pushing to have seniors with non-life-threatening injuries and illnesses removed from long-term hospital care and back home with the care of a professional.